 The difference that just the tan Drylok and the chocolate floor paint made in the room was pretty unbelievable- and our moisture issues were a thing of the past.
 As if to test our handiwork, Mother Nature dumped a monsoon of rain (weeks of storming and even a Nor’easter!) and our basement remained bone dry.
 Which was pretty amazing since many of our neighbors had basements full of water.
 Thank goodness for good timing!
 But those changes were just the beginning…

 Then it was on to brainstorming the most functional (and budget-friendly) floor plan we could think up.
 We knew that because we wanted to use the basement primarily as a storage room, we needed to bring in lots of pieces that could house things like sporting equipment, seasonal decor, and even our artificial Christmas tree.
 So we thought hard about which furnishings would give us the most bang for our buck and landed on the idea of bringing in two armoires for concealed storage along with a book case for more boxes and bins plus a worktable (so we can sort through all those boxes without having to crouch down on the floor).
-For the full floor planing monty, check out John’s hands in the starring role of “graph paper method explainer” (watch it below on Vimeo or check it out on YouTube):
+For the full floor planing monty, check out John’s hands in the starring role of “graph paper method explainer” (watch it below or check it out on YouTube):

 Click here for more detials about the floor planning and furniture brainstorming stage of the project.